otomn/GoogleTranslateTab/README.md

 A google translate API key is required to use the this library, which can be requested for free on https://cloud.google.com/translate/

-Sample code is contained in `main.swift`
+Sample code is provided in `ConsoleTest/main.swift`

 ## Part 2 A menu tab app for Google Translate